DUI Crash Lawyer Atlanta Georgia

 Dram shop laws also apply to social hosts that have parties or other types of social event where alcohol is served.
 If a social host serves alcohol to someone who is driving and that guest leaves and crashes their vehicle, the host is legally liable for victims’ losses.

-If you have been injured in a drunk driving accident, call the law office of The Lynch Law Group to meet with a DUI crash lawyer Atlanta Georgia clients recommend.
+If you have been injured in a drunk driving accident, call the law office of The Law Offices Of Andrew Lynch to meet with a DUI crash lawyer Atlanta Georgia clients recommend.